Post‑Editing SRT Files and Proofreading

 ⚠️ Important:

-• Save the file in .srt format and use UTF‑8 encoding.
+• Save the file in .srt format and use UTF‑8 encoding if there is a choice.

 • Correct: corporate.srt